s10018/dotfiles/README.md

 ## TODO

 - deploy command
-- check this
+- check these scripts
-- change helm-filelist
+- change how to fetch helm-filelist's code